 The anonymous key exchange offers encryption without any indication of the peer’s identity.
 This kind of authentication is vulnerable to a man in the middle attack, but can be used even if there is no prior communication or shared trusted parties with the peer.
-It is useful to establish a session over which certificate authentication will occur in order to hide the indentities of the participants from passive eavesdroppers.
+It is useful to establish a session over which certificate authentication will occur in order to hide the identities of the participants from passive eavesdroppers.
+It is only available under TLS 1.2 or earlier versions.

 Unless in the above case, it is not recommended to use anonymous authentication.
 In the cases where there is no prior communication with the peers, an alternative with better properties, such as key continuity, is trust on first use (see Verifying a certificate using trust on first use authentication).